What is Windows Update for Business?

 - Windows 10

-Windows Update for Business is a free service that is available for all premium editions including Windows 10 Pro, Enterprise, Pro for Workstation, and Education editions.
+Windows Update for Business is a free service that is available for all premium editions including Windows 10 and Windows 11 Pro, Enterprise, Pro for Workstation, and Education editions.

 Looking for consumer information?
 See Windows Update: FAQ

 Windows Update for Business enables IT administrators to keep the Windows client devices in their organization always up to date with the latest security defenses and Windows features by directly connecting these systems to Windows Update service.
-You can use Group Policy or Mobile Device Management (MDM) solutions such as Microsoft Intune to configure the Windows Update for Business settings that control how and when Windows 10 devices are updated.
+You can use Group Policy or Mobile Device Management (MDM) solutions such as Microsoft Intune to configure the Windows Update for Business settings that control how and when devices are updated.

-Specifically, Windows Update for Business allows for control over update offerings and experiences to allow for reliability and performance testing on a subset of devices before deploying updates across the organization as well as a positive update experience for those in your organization.
+Specifically, Windows Update for Business lets you control update offerings and experiences to allow for reliability and performance testing on a subset of devices before deploying updates across the organization.
+It also provides a positive update experience for people in your organization.